-Corollary \ref{corsplit} was crucial in \cite{CI} to showing that complete intersections have the Weak Lefschetz in $R$.
+Corollary \ref{cor: split} was crucial in \cite{CI} to showing that complete intersections have the WLP in $R$.
 In fact, our generalizations of the essential lemmas of \cite{CI} show that we can generalize the main result of \cite{CI}.

-\begin{theorem} If $a_1 = 0$ and
+\begin{theorem} If $a_1 = 0$ and,